-Playing the Walt Cardby David Koenig, staff writer
+Playing the Walt Cardby David Koenig, contributing writer

 Whenever something changes at Disneyland—usually something that's been the same for a long time and has become neglected—the public makes noise.
 Fans get upset.
 They leave angry complaints at City Hall, send nasty emails, and—most vocally—take to social media and fan-site message boards.